Frequently Asked Questions

 Where can I find more information on what’s happening during the festival weekend?

-Everything you need to know about the festival, including info on amenities, traders and what’s on over the weekend is included in our Festival Programme which will be available for a suggested donation in the festival car parks and in the churchyard.
+Everything you need to know about the festival, including info on amenities, traders and what’s on over the weekend is included in our Festival Programme which will be available in the festival car parks and in the churchyard.

 Programmes are available in the Car Parking fields, from the FOSL Stand in the Church Yard, outside the school, from the Rose and Crown Pub in Trowley Bottom and from the village shop.